Osteoarthritis | Post-Traumatic | Silicone Arthroplasty | Arthrodesis

 - Test full ROM before closure

-Silicone arthroplasty provides reliable pain relief and functional motion for low-demand patients.
+Silicone arthroplasty provides reliable pain relief and a functional arc for low-demand patients.

 Complications